spacebird-dev/externalip-manager/README.md

 This operator is built in Rust, using standard `cargo` tooling.
 You may want to install the `just` command runner to run the recipes in the [`Justfile`](./Justfile).
 `cross` is used for cross-compilation.

+When making changes to the CRDs, please run `just crds` before committing any changes.
+There is also a pre-commit hook that does this for you if you run `pre-commit install`